MWRA online - home

 • Replacement or abandonment of asbestos cement pipe or other water pipeline work performed for water quality purposes;

-• Identification and replacement of water service connections constructed of lead or other services in poor condition;
+• Identification and replacement of water service connections constructed of lead pipe, lead-lined pipe, brass pipe or other services in poor condition;

 • Looping of dead-end water mains;